 Directed put-away is a great way of creating or saving space in a warehouse as well.
 It’s usually directed by your warehouse management system where instead of the put-away rules being just “put the pallet wherever you want”, directed put-away knows what locations are best suited for pallets.
 It tells you where to put a certain pallet as opposed to letting a worker put it in the most convenient location.

 7. Identify underutilized space

 Use space you never thought you had before.
 There’s often space above receiving or shipping doors where pallet racks full of supplies, slow-moving materials, or staging for inbound or outbound product that hasn’t yet been processed can be placed.
 If there is a pick module in the facility and a conveyor down the center of the module, hang a shelf above the conveyor.
-It’s an easy way to increase locations for smaller or slower-moving items that don’t need replenished as frequently.
+It’s an easy way to increase storage capacity for smaller or slower-moving items that don’t need replenished as frequently.
 Those products will need to be replenished by hand or by the conveyor system.